jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Optional / Required

-The concepts from other languages for preventing or enforcing specialization require imposing that something *must* be filled in.
+The concepts from other languages for preventing or enforcing specialization require imposing that something *might* be filled in.
 The concept of *required* is already worked out in the article *Optional & Required*.
 The notation looks as follows:

 __Optional__
 ![](images/3.%20Enforcing%20&%20Preventing%20Specialization.007.png)